-- ensuring that children grow up with the provision of safe and effective care - acting to enable all children to have the best life chances - · preventing impairment of children's mental and physical health or development and - protecting children from maltreatment.
+- ensuring that children grow up with the provision of safe and effective care - acting to enable all children to have the best life chances - preventing impairment of children's mental and physical health or development and - protecting children from maltreatment.

 The term 'safeguarding children' covers a range of measures including child protection procedures.
-It encompasses a whole-school preventative approach to keeping children safe, including online that incorporates pupil health and safety; school behaviour management and preventing peer on peer abuse; supporting pupils with medical conditions; Relationships, Sex and Health (RSHE) education and Personal, Social, Health and Economic (PSHE) education; providing first aid and site security.
+It encompasses a whole-school preventative approach to keeping children safe, including online that incorporates pupil health and safety; school behaviour management and preventing child-on-child abuse; supporting pupils with medical conditions; Relationships, Sex and Health (RSHE) education and Personal, Social, Health and Economic (PSHE) education; providing first aid and site security.

-Consequently, this policy is consistent with all other policies adopted by the governors and should be read alongside the following policies relevant to the safety and welfare of our pupils:
+Consequently, this policy is consistent with all other policies adopted by the academy council/trustees and should be read alongside the following policies relevant to the safety and welfare of our pupils:

-- Relationships, Sex and Health Education/PSHE
+• Relationships, Sex and Health Education/PSHE

-- Online safety policy
+Online safety policy

-- Behaviour policy

-- Staff Behaviour Policy
+- Staff Code of Conduct

 - Whistleblowing policy

 - Complaints policy

+- Behaviour policy, incl. pupil use of mobile and smart technology

 - SEND policy

 - Health and safety policy

 - Teaching and Learning policy

 - Equality Statement

 - Administration of medicines